k3sr4t/k3sr4t/README.md

 - 👋 Hi, I’m @k3sr4t
 - 👀 I’m interested in penetration testing and UAV
-- 🌱 I’m currently learning cyber security and preparing some competitions about UAV with my scholl team TeknoNFL
+- 🌱 I’m currently learning cyber security and preparing some competitions about UAV with my scholl team
 - ⚡ Fun fact: I do arp-poisining with bettercap when ı was 10 years old.
 It was my first time.

 <!---